kay-mw/portfolio/README.md

 With this, the project was complete!
 I had a lot of fun making it, and I may continue working on it since it has even more potential.
 It would be great if I could get it to the same level as Obscurify one day.

-Thank you for reading and feel free to try the pipeline out yourself!
+Thank you for reading, and feel free to try the pipeline out yourself!

 ## Project 2: The Impact of Winner and Loser Effects on eSports Competitions (Dissertation)